Divy1211/vsc-xs-support/README.md

 ## 1.0.12

-Fixed an auto complete typo
+Fixed some auto complete typos

 ## 1.0.11